psychology-of-programming/ppig.org/content/workshops/2014-annual-workshop/call-for-papers.md

 Note that the templates currently (21st February 2014) refer to earlier PPIG conferences.
 This will be fixed.

-Papers should be submitted via EasyChair in PDF format via  https://www.easychair.org/conferences/?conf=ppig2014
+Papers should be submitted via [EasyChair](https://www.easychair.org/conferences/?conf=ppig2014) in PDF format.

 ## Doctoral Consortium